Join Us for Sukkot and Simchat Torah!

 We are a Reform Jewish Congregation in Rochester, New York.
 Our members are Jews by birth, Jews by choice, and those drawn to Judaism, including multiracial, LGBTQ+, and interfaith households.
 We see ourselves as a family, where everyone’s participation is sought and appreciated.
 We invite you to attend our services and events, and share in our warm, informal approach to Reform Judaism.

-When the CDC reports a low Covid risk, masking at Temple Emanu-El is optional.
+When the risk of Covid is low, masking at Temple Emanu-El is optional.

-When the CDC reports a medium Covid risk, masking at Temple Emanu-El is required.
+When the risk of Covid is medium, masking at Temple Emanu-El is required.
 We urge attendees to use N95 or KN95 masks.
 Masks will be available for those who need one.

-When the CDC reports a high Covid risk, we will meet via Zoom only.
+When the risk of Covid is high, we will meet via Zoom only.

 TigerChat – Aiding Communication

 TigerChat is a phone app that’s been developed by the Center on Access Technology at RIT.
-The app allows you to converse with another person or group using automatic speech recognition (ASR) technology that converts spoken words into typed text.
-You can watch the conversation as is happens!
+The app allows you to converse with or listen to another person or group using automatic speech recognition (ASR) technology that converts spoken words into typed text.
+You can read our services as they happen!
 The app was designed to work on the RIT campus, and RIT has extended it so that it now also works in the JCC.

 Back to top